F.A.Q

 Q. Could I get burnt by the hot glass?

-A. Safety is paramount at all times, and Stuart is aware continuously that you are new to glassblowing throughout the lesson to avoid this.
+A. Safety is paramount at all times, and Stuart is aware continuously, throughout the lesson, that you are new to glassblowing to avoid this.
 You will constantly be guided step by step throughout the process.
-However in any working environment accidents can happen, though never once has any member of the public required first aid during a glassblowing lesson.
+However, in any working environment accidents can happen, though never once has any member of the public required first aid during a glassblowing lesson.

 Q. What if I feel faint because it is hot?